Historical chancellor drama in session: huge CDU support for Söder – shocked Laschet “struggles for composure”

 Söder vs. Laschet: Above all, the CDU boss hands out at the beginning – Merkel motionless

-Laschet had attacked Söder indirectly at the beginning of the meeting: “We don’t need a one-man show,” he said after information from the dpa.
+Laschet had attacked Söder indirectly at the beginning of the meeting: “We don’t need a one-man show,” he said, according to information from the dpa.
 According to the Phoenix broadcaster’s report, CDU boss Laschet immediately tried to justify negative survey results with poor corona management by the federal government.
 If this situation improves, the picture among the population could also improve again.
-Söder expressed himself emphatically self-confidently: “There is only one serious question: Do we want to win?”, He is said to have called out to the MPs.
+Söder expressed himself emphatically self-confident: “There is only one serious question: Do we want to win?”, He is said to have called out to the MPs.
 For this, not the most pleasant, but the best setup is necessary.

 Pithy words that were apparently heard.
 It is uncertain whether a decision on the candidate for chancellor will be made today.
 Soon after the first mood picture, the hope of voting in the parliamentary group began to waft through the hall.
 Such a vote would formally have no binding force, but it would have enormous political impact.
 Only one thing seems clear so far: It should be a long evening.